the-fortissimo-five/piano-sim/group-agreement.md

 Maintain humor.

   Expectations: Members will be present each day and give their best effort.
-  Members will seek help when encountering issues they can't quickly resolve on their own.
+  Members will seek help when encountering issues they can't quickly resolve (within 10-15 minutes) on their own.
   Members have the option to work outside of class hours, but aren't expected to unless the group revises these expectations.
+  At the end of each day Members will meet to discuss their progress and any necessary revisions to our expected work hours.
+These decisions will be made by group vote where the simple majority wins.
+Exceptions made be made in case of exceptional circumstances.

 Conflict Plan: When conflict is encountered...
 1. Discuss the difference of ideas and try to settle the issue as individuals.